What Should I Do If I Was In A Hit-and Run?

 While there are all these requirements of what should be done in the event of a crash, the world is not perfect and hit-and-run accidents occur.
 It is important to know a few tips for what needs to be done.

-Let the experienced Florida attorneys at the Leifer Law Firm handle your case.
+Let the experienced Florida attorneys at Leifer & Ramirez handle your case.
 We will help you every step of the way to navigate and solve your issues.